1 Peter 3:1

 (a) Corresponding to that.
 Noah’s salvation through water is a prophetic picture of spiritual baptism.

 (b) Baptism now saves you.
 The baptism that saves is the baptism done to every believer by the Holy Spirit.
-This is not a direct reference to water baptism or any kind of baptismal ritual other than the one baptism that counts (Eph.
+The moment you came to Jesus, you were baptized, or placed, into his body by the Holy Spirit (1 Cor.
+12:12–13).
+This is the one baptism that counts (Eph.
 4:5).
-The moment you came to Jesus, you were baptized or placed into his body by the Holy Spirit (1 Cor.
-12:12–13).
 See entry for Baptism.

 (d) A good conscience is what you have when you are walking in step with the Holy Spirit (Rom.
 9:1).